 This electric field acts as a diode, allowing (and even pushing) electrons to flow from the P side to the N side, but not the other way around.
 It's like a hill — electrons can easily go down the hill (to the N side), but can't climb it (to the P side).

-There are a few more components left before we can really use our cell.
+There are a few more components left before the cell can really be used though.
 Silicon happens to be a very shiny material, which can send photons bouncing away before they've done their job, so an antireflective coating is applied to reduce those losses.

 The final step is to install something that will protect the cell from the elements — often a glass cover plate.
 PV modules are generally made by connecting several individual solar panels together to achieve useful levels of voltage and current, and putting them in a sturdy frame complete with positive and negative terminals.